astromikemerri/XIAOGPT/README.md

 # XIAOGPT
 This is a miniaturized version of my <A href=https://github.com/astromikemerri/ESPGPT>ESPGPT project</a>, designed to see quite how small a box I could fit it in.
-I also added in voice cloning using the ElevenLabs API, and a RAG layer with biographical facts about me to inform the ChatGPT responses, to try to create a digital mini-me!
+I also added in voice cloning using the ElevenLabs API, and a RAG layer with biographical facts about me to inform the ChatGPT responses, to try to create a digital mini-me, or mini-you if you would like to build your own!

 To make things as tiny as possible, I have switched to an even smaller microcontroller (with the added benefit of built-in battery management for a stand-alone device), removed the push-button-to-speak by using simple voice activation instead, done away with the SD card for storing audio files by using a SPIFFS file system for storage in microcontroller memory, used a smaller speaker, and replaced the separate LED status indicator with the on-board LED.